jamessnee1/iPhoneAssignment2/readme.txt

 	  type and rate.

-Known bugs: Core Data does not work!
+Known bugs: Core Data will save data correctly, but will not retrieve it correctly.

 References:
 http://www.raywenderlich.com/16873/how-to-add-search-into-a-table-view